Welcome Background The Project Project Information

-Project Duration: Completion is anticipated in late 2002, weather permitting.
+Project Duration: Completion is anticipated in Summer 2005, weather permitting.
+Final paving cannot be completed until warmer weather arrives in Spring 2005.
 Not all impacts will last for the duration of the project.

 Noise: Some demolition work must be done at night, as it is unsafe to do with traffic underneath.
 Similarly, some pile driving and other noisy construction operations must also occur at night.
 Every effort will be made to limit the duration and late hours, as well as to finish as quickly as possible.

 Delays: Construction-related delays are unavoidable.
-We will work to minimize them as much as possible while accelerating completion of the project.
+We will work to minimize them as much as possible.

-Ramp Impacts: All ramp movements will remain open during construction except for temporary closures late at night to allow pavement tie-ins.
+Ramp Impacts: All ramp movements will remain open during construction except for temporary closures late at night or weekends to allow pavement tie-ins.
+Advance notice will be given prior to all temporary closures.
 Detours will be provided.
-The ramps will enter MD 140 at a more acute angle during some phases (though ultimately they will enter at a smoother angle).
-The narrowing and angle changes will cause some inevitable delays and backups.
-Ramps from MD 140 to the Beltway will remain much as they are today.
+Interchanges will remain much as they are today.

 To Ease the Impacts:

 - Alternate Times - be flexible, combine trips and coordinate travel routes!

 - Mass Transit - fewer vehicles mean less delay!

 For MTA Schedule Information, call 410-539-5000 or 1-800-543-9809 toll free within the Maryland service area